Edmund Tudor, 1st Earl of Richmond: Earl of Richmond

-As Earls, and recognised by court as the King's half brothers, Edmund and Jasper had unparalleled precedence over all other non-clerics in the court, with the exception of the Dukes.
+As earls and half-brothers of the king, Edmund and Jasper had unparalleled precedence over all other non-clerics in the court, with the exception of the dukes.
 They were each given lands, although Jasper received a yearly stipend until Pembroke became available.
 After seven years of marriage to Margaret of Anjou, Henry was still childless.
 After the death of Humphrey, Duke of Gloucester, the royal line was at risk, and the Tudor brothers were considered as possible heirs.
 There were concerns that while they were of French royal descent through Catherine, they had no blood relation to the English throne.

 By 1452, Edmund and Jasper were both among Henry's small group of personal advisers; they were the only blood relations in court.
-However, neither was skilled at matters of state within England, and instead they were primarily given the task of ensuring the authority of the King within Wales.
+However, neither was skilled at matters of state within England, and instead they were primarily given the task of ensuring the authority of the king within Wales.
 This resulted in a long-held affection for the family in that country.
 The formal investiture of the duo took place in the Tower of London on 5 January 1453.
-Later that year on 6 March, they took their seats in the Parliament of England as the head of all the Earls in the court.
-After a petition by the House of Commons of England, both Jasper and Edmund were recognised officially as legitimate half-brothers of the King and the statutory disabilities associated with being considered Welsh were removed.
+Later that year on 6 March, they took their seats in the Parliament of England as the head of all the earls in the court.
+After a petition by the House of Commons of England, both Jasper and Edmund were recognised officially as legitimate half-brothers of the king and the statutory disabilities associated with being considered Welsh were removed.
 In 1452 and 1453, Henry gave them large monetary grants, and also gave Edmund property in Westmorland and Lancashire.
 Edmund ran a profitable estate and invested in the wool industry based in Boston, Lincolnshire.
 Henry also granted him the medieval palace of Baynard's Castle, near to the River Thames in London.